 "Oh, I'm sure you were feeling something," he scoffs, "Try not to flirt with our counselor would you?"

-"Hello there."
-Dr. Whitlock, a middle aged man stands up to greet us.
-His hand is soft and warm, but firm.
+"Hello Mr. and Mrs. Masen," Dr. Whitlock smiles and stands to greet us.
+He's a handsome man with aged features, and a warm presence.
 He emanates tranquility, and for a moment I consider warning him about my unpleasant spouse.
 He stretches a hand out to Edward, and I'm relieved when he returns the gesture.

 What do you know, ladies and gentleman, Edward has some decency.